-I was at the prominent Ahmadu Bello University, Zaria for a 7-day internship on Radio and TV Production Process from 25th Sept. to 1st October, 2016.
-As a budding writer, critic and a public commentator, I have seen and observed plethora of things sufficient enough to write a book on.
+I was at the prominent Ahmadu Bello University, Zaria, for a 7-day internship on the Radio and TV Production Process from 25th September to 1st October 2016.
+As a budding writer, critic, and public commentator, I have seen and observed many things sufficient to write a book on.
 I have already chronicled some of these on my Facebook page.
 This article consists of at least two such status updates.
 Here you go.

-There is a centre under the Department of Theatre and Performing Arts of the University called Centre of Excellence.
-A lady sells snacks, soda and other fast food stuff in its entrance.
+There is a centre under the Department of Theatre and Performing Arts of the University called the Centre of Excellence.
+A lady sells snacks, soda and other fast foodstuffs at its entrance.
 She dresses well, smiles at her customers and other passers-by who care to say hi.
-I often did that and she friendlily responded.
-I doubt if anyone among us, both the staff and the students, had ever bought anything from her, and that was where most of the internship lectures were conducted as it houses the non-broadcast studio for TV for practical, and classes for lectures.
+I often did that, and she friendlily responded.
+However, I doubt if anyone among us, both the staff and the students, had ever bought anything from her, and that was where most of the internship lectures were conducted as it houses the non-broadcast studio for TV for practical and classes for lectures.

 That is a big lesson for many, especially my Hausa people.
 Although her name is Mariam, she’s obviously neither Hausa nor Muslim.
 I know many, yes, many people down here and with her qualification will not ‘stoop that low’ to do what she does.
-But isn’t that far better than being jobless, beggarly or doing other illicit works for living?
+But isn’t that far better than being jobless, beggarly or doing other illicit works for a living?
 It is.
-It of course is.
+It, of course, is.
 May she get a better job, amin.

 In Need of a Cleaner University

 Cleanness is part of our religion of Islam.
-We are, thus, right from the early stage of our lives always enjoined to be tidy and clean.
-We are encouraged to sweep our environs and remove cobwebs, cut our nails and hair regularly; use our sanitary rooms well and to, generally, be very conscious of our hygiene.
+We are, thus, right from the early stage of our lives, permanently enjoined to be tidy and clean.
+We are encouraged to sweep our environs, remove cobwebs, cut our nails and hair regularly, use our sanitary rooms well, and generally be very conscious of our hygiene.
 But not everyone heeds that.
 Public toilets and other places tend to be the dirtiest areas one can ever find himself in.
-This spills over to our schools right from the primary up to the university.
+This spills over to our schools from the primary to the university.
 Nowhere is safeguarded.

-The story is, very unfortunately, contrary at its younger sister university.
-I in fact contemplated the truism of the popular, bragging 'slogan' that says “an ABU graduate is ahead of you naturally”.
+The story is, unfortunately, contrary at its younger sister university.
+I, in fact, contemplated the truism of the famous, bragging ‘slogan’ that says, “An ABU graduate is ahead of you naturally”.
 The headway may not be much, but there it is in many ways.
 The cleanliness is praiseworthy as even the fallen leaves on the roads and other places, including gutters, are swept and treated.

 On a second and closer look at the two scenarios, I discovered a possible reason for that.
 Our attitude.
 Actually, many sub-staff, particularly the cleaners, don’t do their work as they should.
 Some cleaners could be mistaken for professors, for they dress better than some of them.
 That, very likely, misleads them to neglect their responsibilities.
-Yes, one can be that endowed but one should be discharging his/her duties as per his/her employment agreement.
+Yes, one can be that endowed, but one should be discharging their duties as per their employment agreement.

 There are, of course, many Hausa/Fulani Muslims working as cleaners in ABU.
-But they now have a different world view than ours down here.
-That happened largely because of their mingling with those who are more dedicated to their assignments.
-It’s what we call “in bakayi, bani waje”, meaning “if you don't do it, leave the position for another to do it”.
+But they now have a different worldview than ours down here.
+That happened primarily because of their mingling with those who are more dedicated to their assignments.
+It’s what we call “in ba ka yi, ba ni waje”, meaning “if you don’t do it, leave the position for another to do it”.
 There are many present, hankering to get the positions irrespective of the little they will be getting.
-Thus, the moment one leaves, his/her place will be refilled.
+Thus, the moment one leaves, their place will be refilled.

-Reflecting on the egoistic nature of our people, I don’t readily blame some businessmen, or proprietors and proprietress of many private schools or other private outlets, for hiring or employing non indigenes.
+Reflecting on the egoistic nature of our people, I don’t readily blame some businessmen, or proprietors and proprietress of many private schools or other private outlets, for hiring or employing non-indigenes.
 We are, many a time, lazy, full of pride and complacence.
-This attitude is barely seen in other people, especially the poor, non-indigenes in Kano, for instance.
+For instance, this attitude is barely seen in other people, especially the poor, non-indigenes in Kano.
 They have left home some hundreds or more kilometres away.